Jad AbumradRadio host and MacArthur Fellow

 Roz SavageAdventurer & Environmentalist

 Roz Savage is a British ocean rower, environmental campaigner, and internationally acclaimed keynote speaker.
 After 11 years working in London as a management consultant, she embarked on a new life direction – in a rowboat.
 In 2006 she completed a solo row across the Atlantic, and in 2010 became the first woman to row solo across the Pacific.
 She has rowed over 11,000 miles, taken 3.5 million oar strokes, and has spent cumulatively nearly a year of her life at sea in a 23-foot rowboat.
 Her inspirational book, Rowing the Atlantic: Lessons Learned on the Open Ocean, was published by Simon & Schuster.
 The eponymous documentary has been screened around the world.
-Her next book, Stop Drifting, Start Rowing: One Woman’s Search for Happiness and Meaning Alone on the Pacific, will be released in October 2013.
+Her next book, Stop Drifting, Start Rowing: One Woman’s Search for Happiness and Meaning Alone on the Pacific, was released in October 2013.

 In 2010 she was named Adventurer of the Year by National Geographic, and in 2012 she was chosen to be a World Fellow at Yale.
 In 2013 she was appointed a Member of the Order of the British Empire in the Queen’s Birthday Honours.